Are You a Professional Woman and Mother to a Special Needs Child? This is For You.

 If I ask for flexible scheduling, will I have to sacrifice career growth?

 Other people may think they know what it’s like to raise a special needs child, but they don’t.
-Where are the moms who understand?
+Where are the parents who understand?

-Is it possible to be successful at work while still being the kind of mother my child needs me to be?
+Is it possible to be successful at work while still being the kind of parent my child needs me to be?

-We want you to know that we hear you, mama, and you’re not alone.
+We want you to know that we hear you, and you’re not alone.
 These thoughts are completely normal.
-Not only that, but we’re fairly certain another woman raising a special needs child is thinking at least one of them at this exact moment.
+Not only that, but we’re fairly certain another person raising a special needs child is thinking at least one of them at this exact moment.

-Even if you have other children who call you mom, becoming a parent to a special needs child is a huge transition.
-Now, you’re responsible for caring for your baby while still earning a living and putting food on the table (or maybe in the g-tube).
+Even if you have other children who call you mom or dad, becoming a parent to a special needs child is a huge transition.
+Now, you’re responsible for caring for your child with special needs while still earning a living and putting food on the table (or maybe in the g-tube).
 Yes, this is a beautiful time in your life, but it’s also a time riddled with anxiety about the future — and those feelings of worry are only natural when you’re trying to figure out this path alone.
 But it doesn’t have to be that way…

-Introducing: Mindful Return’s Balancing Career With a Special Needs Baby
+Introducing: Mindful Return’s Balancing Career With a Special Needs Child

-Mindful Return’s Balancing Career with a Special Needs Baby is a program designed specifically for career-minded women who have gone through the transformative experience of having or adopting a special needs baby or toddler.
+Mindful Return’s Balancing Career with a Special Needs Child is a program designed specifically for career-minded individuals who have gone through the transformative experience of having or adopting a special needs baby, toddler, or school-aged child.
 These children require extra love and attention.
 Sound familiar?
 Keep reading because this is for you.

 This is More Than an E-Course.
 It’s an Experience You Can’t Find Anywhere Else.

-Created by Two Working Moms Who Get It
+Created by Three Working Parents Who Get It

-Mindful Return’s course for career-minded mothers of special needs children is the brain child of two women who
+Mindful Return’s course for career-minded parents of special needs children is the brain child of three working parents who have walked the walk.

 Lori Mihalich-Levin is a lawyer with two young children of her own.
 She has experienced first-hand the challenges that come with returning to work after maternity leave.

 It’s through her experience that she created the original version of the Mindful Return course for working moms.
-However, given her passion for inclusivity, she wanted to design something unique to special needs moms, which prompted her to team up with Mia...
+However, given her passion for inclusivity, she wanted to design something unique to special needs parents, which prompted her to team up with Mia and Bryan...

-At first she assumed her career in health communications was over, so she decided to start a small consulting business during her children’s nap times.
+When her medically-fragile twins were born three months early in 2017, she first assumed her career in health communications was over.
+Determined to carve out time for her career, she decided to start a small consulting business during her children’s nap times.
 As that consulting business grew, she found herself with more flexibility to attend all of her children’s appointments without sacrificing the career she loves.
+In 2019, Mia returned to the full-time workforce as a Senior Strategic Insights Manager at Dexcom.

-In Mindful Return’s Balancing Career with a Special Needs Baby, Lori and Mia brought together a core group of women to share words of wisdom about this unique journey:
+In Mindful Return’s Balancing Career with a Special Needs Child, Lori, Mia, and Bryan brought together a core group of parents to share words of wisdom about this unique journey:

 Maria Dellapina, President and Founder of Specs4Us